custom-components/pyscript/docs/reference.rst

 Persistent State
 ^^^^^^^^^^^^^^^^

-This method is provided to indicate that a particular entity_id should be persisted.
-This is only effective for entitys in the `pyscript` domain.
+This function specifies that a the state variable ``entity_id`` should be persisted (ie, its value and attributes are preserved across HASS restarts).
+This only applies to entities in the ``pyscript`` domain (ie, name starts with ``pyscript.``).

 ``state.persist(entity_id, default_value=None, default_attributes=None)``
-  Indicates that the entity named in `entity_id` should be persisted.
-Optionally, a default value and default attributes can be provided.
+  Indicates that the entity ``entity_id`` should be persisted.
+Optionally, a default value and default attributes (a ``dict``) can be specified, which are applied to the entity if it doesn't exist or doesn't have any attributes respectively.

 Service Calls
 ^^^^^^^^^^^^^